aws-samples/emr-tls-security/README.md

 * scripts\presto-update-dicovery-uri.sh - Presto configuration script
 * cloudformation - example of AWS CloudFormation templates to launch Amazon EMR cluster

+# Note
+For EMR 5.22 or later use the jar version 0.2 (emr-tls-ssm-0.2.jar) as well as CFN templates located in emr-5.22+ folder

 ## License Summary

 This sample code is made available under a modified MIT license.
 See the LICENSE file.